DOCSPLOIT/KDE-THEME-SET/README.md

 # Extende Batterium

-New plasmoid (not new just modified lol!) for battery and brightness
+New plasmoid  for battery and brightness

 ![Battery ScreenShort](/shorts/battery.png)